anynines/a9s-kubernetes-training/docs/docker/20-docker-basics.md

 ## Starting a Detached Container

 You can start a container and detach the terminal from it:

     docker container run -d busybox sleep 600

 This will start a container that sits there for 10 minutes and return its full `CONTAINER ID`.
 The container ids you see in most CLI commands such as `docker container ls` is just the a truncated tail of the actual id.

-### Obtaining am Interactive Shell to a Detached Container
+### Obtaining an Interactive Shell to a Detached Container

 You can obtain an interactive shell and access the container assuming its `CONTAINER ID` is `dc1945b3fa961f556d059c569460e18ba16a10c8bb5524653d27df101de49d73`:

     docker exec -it affectionate_wright /bin/sh

 In the shell you can enter `ps` to list running linux processes and you see something similar to:

     PID   USER     TIME  COMMAND
      1 root      0:00 sleep 600
      6 root      0:00 /bin/sh